 Michael John LaChiusa introduced Kate Baldwin, who sang "A Stranger in a Strange New Place," a beautiful ballad from Giant, and George C. Wolfe brought on Tonya Pinkins and Julian Fleisher for "The Last Chance Blues" from Jelly's Last Jam.
 Next came Andrew Lippa, introducing Norbert Leo Butz for "Fight the Dragons" from the current Big Fish.
 Theresa Rebeck brought on Julie White to present an excerpt from her 2003 play Bad Dates.
 Next came presentations to the evening's two honorees, donors Roe Green and Don Loftus (both of whom held their own with humorous speeches).

+Adam Guettel brought along Kelli O'Hara to introduce a stunning new song, "There Go I," from the upcoming musical Days of Wine and Roses.
+Lynn Ahrens and Stephen Flaherty, celebrating their 30th year of collaboration, saluted Marin Mazzie, who gave a powerful performance of her showstopper from Ragtime, " Back to Before."
+Composer Jason Robert Brown and librettist Marsha Norman offered an amusing introduction to The Bridges of Madison County, followed by O'Hara and Steven Pasquale singing "Falling into You."
 The 90-minute entertainment, briskly directed by Noah Himmelstein with musical direction by Andrew Gerle, culminated with Sondheim (described by Urie as "the man I'm far too nervous to make a joke about") graciously saluting the Dramatists Guild Fund, which aids and nurtures writers, funds non-profits, and educates future generations of writers.
 He then brought out Bernadette Peters, who ended the proceedings with "Move On" from Sunday in the Park with George.